WitenbergSouza/WitenbergSouza/README.md

  ### Hi there 👋 I am Witenberg Souza \o/

 ## About me
    > Houdie !
 My name is Witenbeg Souza, AKA WitzRed.
-I have a Master's in Electrical Engineering  through Northern Illinois Univrsity.
-My focus is on Statistical Detection Theory and Machine Leanring.
+I have a Master's in Electrical Engineering  through Northern Illinois University.
+My focus is on Statistical Detection Theory and Machine Learning.

   #### What are my hobbies?
-   > I believe no one can be dfined by only one aspect of their lives.
-Thus, I am always experimenting... creating new  engineering projects, sharing ideas, diving into collabs.
+   > I believe no one can be defined by only one aspect of their lives.
+Thus, I am always experimenting... creating new engineering projects, sharing ideas, diving into collabs, testing my embbeded devices, and when I have some spare time, trying new recipies in the kitchen.

   #### My Courses and certificates
    >  - HIGHER EDUCATION INSTITUTE OF BRASILIA - IESB